gaskil36/TexasWildfires/README.md

 The initial contents of the repository can be navigated as follows:
 1. The project proposal can be viewed in the *Gaskill_Proposal.pdf* document.
-2. An exploratory version of the Google Earth Engine code can be found here: https://code.earthengine.google.com/b8b073900b632ae680cd191b45446910
+2. An exploratory version of the Google Earth Engine code can be found [here](https://code.earthengine.google.com/1361407c4ed4bd14ce15f0d81de3c790)
 3. The rubric can be viewed in the *Final_Project_Rubric.pdf* document.